Neil Toner

 Experience

-Prior to joining Devonshires Solicitors as our Head of Real Estate, Neil was with Lewis Silkin LLP, having joined them as a trainee in 1989 and worked his way up to partner and Deputy Head of their Real Estate & Development Department.
+Prior to joining Devonshires Solicitors as our Head of Real Estate in 2013, Neil was with Lewis Silkin LLP, having joined them as a Trainee in 1989 and working his way up to Partner and Deputy Head of their Real Estate & Development Department.
+Neil converted to be a Consultant with us in 2023.

 Education